quantify-os/quantify-scheduler/docs/source/index.md

 **Tutorials**
 ^^^^^^^^^^^^^

-Interactive lessons to allow you easily define, manage, execute and analyze complex experiments, using a combination of Quantify-scheduler and Quantify core.
+Interactive lessons to allow you easily define, manage, execute and analyze complex experiments, using a combination of Quantify-scheduler and Quantify-core.

 +++